synw/django-instant/docs/src/install.rst

    ./centrifugo genconfig

-This will generate your secret key.
-Set anonymous to true if you want them to be able to receive messages.
-Leave it if you want only the logged in users to see the messages.
+This will generate your secret key in a ``config.json`` file.
+Edit and set anonymous to true if you want them to be able to receive the events.
+Leave it if you want only the logged in users to receive the events.

 .. highlight:: javascript